CodeforAustralia/deconstruct-pdf/README.md

 ```

 N.B.
-You will certainly want to watch your permissions and ownership as the server process has to be able to at least read the files you have produced.
+You will certainly want to watch your permissions and ownership as the web server process has to be able to at least read the files you have produced.
 For the database too, you will have to make sure you have set up authentication correctly and that when the command *mysql* is called in [populate-db.sh](https://github.com/CodeforAustralia/deconstruct-pdf/blob/master/populate-db.sh) (line 24) you have sufficient privilege to update the database tables.
 (See this blog for [configuring MySQL](https://github.com/CodeforAustralia/vhs/wiki/Configuring-MySQL).)

 ## About
 These series of scripts converts **pdf** files to **text** and **html** files and carries out some text processing on the text files.
+The text files are then searched for certain information, specifically a _Reference Number_, _Template Number_ (from which the letter was generated) and the stated _Letter Date_.
+The script also uses a utility to calculate the number of pages the document has.
+The files are then ordered in an output directory structure that corresponds to the type of file and the reference number.
+So, for instance, the sample letters that are provided in this distribution are organised according to the _Reference Number_ given in the letter.
+Thus _sample-001.pdf_ is

 ## Tested